The most flexible and versatile punctuation mark—the Em Dash

 The en is the width of the letter N. There is also an L space, which is smaller again.

-This is only for the typographical purist, but the minus symbol is slightly different from the en dash.
+Another form of the dash is the minus symbol, which is slightly different from the en dash.

 If you look closely, the minus symbol and en dash look very similar.
-However, a true en dash is slightly longer.
+However, an en dash is slightly longer.

 Hyphen x-x